Clinton, Trump tackle national security issues in debate preview

 Clinton has repeatedly slammed Trump on the campaign trail for his embrace of Russian President Vladimir Putin.
 But at the "Commander in Chief" forum hosted by NBC News, Trump once again praised the Russian leader in comparison to President Barack Obama.

 "Certainly, in that system, he's been a leader, far more than our president has been a leader," Trump said.
+"If (Putin) says great things about me, I'm gonna say great things about him.
+I've already said he is really very much of a leader."

 Trump has also presented varying answers about his plan to deal with ISIS and moderator Matt Lauer pressed the Republican nominee on the issue.